 3. Fixed the default quests bug and put the real 3rd quest in the support archive.

-5. The Windows versions of ZC and ZQuest can now run in a window.
+5. The Windows versions of ZQuest Player and ZQuest Creator can now run in a window.
 To do this (I may make an in-program option later), you have to use a switch.
 Here are the options (these only apply to the Windows versions):

 “-fullscreen”: Makes the program run full-screen, using a directx hardware accelerated driver (default)

 “-fullscreen -directx -soft”: Makes the program run full-screen, using a directx software accelerated driver

 “-fullscreen -directx -safe”: Makes the program run full-screen, using the safe directx unaccelerated driver

 “-windowed”: Makes the program run in a window, using the directx driver

 “-windowed -directx”: Same as above

 “-windowed -gdi”: Makes the program run in a window, using a GDI driver.
 I think you can use this even if you don’t have DirectX.
 It is very slow, though.

 I would have included the updated quest default (what shows up when you start zquest), but I left it at work.
 Maybe Tuesday morning.